Sleep apnea: Complications

-OSA is a serious medical condition.
-Daytime fatigue and sleepiness, cardiovascular problems and eye problems are considered potential complications of OSA.
+OSA is a serious medical condition with systemic effects; patients with untreated OSA have a greater mortality risk from cardiovascular disease than those undergoing appropriate treatment.
+Other complications include hypertension, congestive heart failure, atrial fibrillation, coronary artery disease, stroke, and type 2 diabetes.
+Daytime fatigue and sleepiness, a common symptom of sleep apnea, is also an important public health concern regarding transportation crashes caused by drowsiness.
 OSA may also be a risk factor of COVID-19.
 People with OSA have a higher risk of developing severe complications of COVID-19.